akpetty/NESOSIM/README.md

 NESOSIM is being made available as an open source project to encourage continued model development and active engagement with the snow on sea ice community.
 The model code is written in Python, an open source programming language (Python Software Foundation, https://www.python.org/), to better enable future community development efforts.
 Our hope is that the model will continue to evolve as additional snow processes are incorporated, especially as new field and remote sensing snow observations are collected and made available for calibration/validation.
 Obvious examples of planned future improvements include the incorporation of snow melt and rain on snow processes, which are not currently included in this initial model version, enabling the model to be run year-round.

-For more details of the model physics and preliminary results/calibration efforts see the following discussion paper:
+For more details of the model physics and preliminary results/calibration efforts of NESOSIM (v1.0) see the following published paper:

-Petty, A. A., M. Webster, L. N. Boisvert, T. Markus, The NASA Eulerian Snow on Sea Ice Model (NESOSIM): Initial model development and analysis, Geosci.
-Mod.
-Dev.
+Petty, A. A., M. Webster, L. N. Boisvert, T. Markus (2018), The NASA Eulerian Snow on Sea Ice Model (NESOSIM) v1.0: Initial model development and analysis, Geosci.
+Model Dev., doi: 10.5194/gmd-11-4577-2018.

-Versions:
- v1.0: This initial NESOSIM model version is configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
+The initial NESOSIM model version (v1.0) was configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
 This was the version described in Petty et al., (2018) so please grab that specific source code if needed (click on the releases tab above) for that specific code version.

+Upgrades:
- v1.1: This latest version of NESOSIM includes a few minor updates.
+ v1.1: The furst (and currently latest) upgrade of NESOSIM includes several upgrades and bug fixes.
 Thanks to Alex Cabaj for the help with some of this.
 Changes include:
   - Upgrade to Python 3.
   - Switched from Basemap to pyproj/cartopy (surprisingly painful).
   - An extended Arctic domain to cover all the peripheral seas.